jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 {:.tangent}

 ### Navigating with a 24-hour dial
-- When you're north of the sun's path and the hour hand of a 24-hour watch dial on a horizontal plane is pointed at the sun, the dial's local solar noon position points approximately southward.
+- When you're north of the sun's path and the hour hand of a 24-hour watch dial on a horizontal plane is pointed at the sun, the dial's solar noon position points approximately southward.
-- When you're south of the sun's path and the local solar noon position of a 24-hour watch dial on a horizontal plane is pointed at the sun, the hour hand points approximately northward.
+- When you're south of the sun's path and the solar noon position of a 24-hour watch dial on a horizontal plane is pointed at the sun, the hour hand points approximately northward.
 - The hour hand on a 24-hour dial revolves only once per day, matching the sun.
 Hence these simplified methods that don't require bisection of angles.
 - These methods are easiest with daytime at the top of the dial and nighttime at the bottom, as is common in Russian military watches.